uspki/policies/certificate-policy.md

 ## 6.7 Network security controls
 Secure Zones are a physical or logical separation of Certificate Systems while a High Security Zone is a physical area where a private key or cryptographic equipment is stored.
 Each Zone is protected commensurate with its level of assurance.
 A High Security Zone may exist within a Secure Zone that is physically or logically separated from other Secure Zones.

-For the Root CA, the CA SHALL be operated in a High Security Zone and in an offline or air-gapped state from all other networks.
+For the Root CA, the CA SHALL be operated in a High Security Zone and in an offline (powered off, disconnected) or air-gapped (powered on, disconnected) state from all other networks.

 For all CAs and any Registration Authority functions, the network security controls listed below are required: